Nest vs Hive – What's the difference?

 The one key difference is that the Nest thermostat requires mains power, whereas the Hive Active Heating 2 thermostat can be powered by four AA batteries.

 This is a nice option that gives you a little more flexibility over where you place your thermostat.

 Nest wins points here too, though, as you have the option to place it on a stand rather than on a wall, which might be more convenient.
 It also means you don’t have to run wires through walls unless you really want to – a regular mains plug will do the job.

-You can put the Nest on this stand if you'd rather not have it on a wall
+You can put the Nest (2nd-gen pictured) on this stand if you'd rather not have it on a wall

 How do you control these systems?

-The new Hive system is a lot more attractive and modern looking than the old one, so Nest doesn’t have that advantage anymore.
+The new Hive system is a lot more attractive and modern looking than the old one, so Nest have as much of an advantage anymore.